-f) Develop the program for the General Session and each sectional program of the meetings with the assistance of the Program Committee.
+e) Develop the program for the General Session and each sectional program of the meetings with the assistance of the Program Committee.

-g) Maintain close liaison with the Publicity and Public Relations Committee to facilitate their activities.
+f) Maintain close liaison with the Publicity and Public Relations Committee to facilitate their activities.

-h) Consult with the Local Arrangements Committee, President, and various committees concerning the Banquet or Luncheon Program.
+g) Consult with the Local Arrangements Committee, President, and various committees concerning the Banquet Program and other meal functions.